 To get to Mt.
 Iwaki, you will surely arrive at Hirosaki’s city center first.
 It might also be where you will spend a night before departing for Mt.
 Iwaki.

-So refer to our Hirosaki City article for all the attractions that we recommend!
+Refer to our Hirosaki City article for all the attractions we recommend!